hughmancoder/Automated_Hvf_Grading/README.md

 - [x] Error: metadata psd % not able to be extracted type object 'Hvf_Object' has no attribute 'KEYLABEL_PSDP'

-### GUI / Sonel
+## GUI / Sonel
-__Note__: driver.ipynb shows the full integration of how I am running objects
 - [x] parseDataFrame run data is not defined
 - [x] False negatives (list reliability index on GUI)
 - [x] highlight/ 'select' a row of the table (ie an individual field) to make it easy to track when scrolling across
 - [x] column headings should be locked so when scrolling down the rows these still stay at the top
 - [x] implement a more intuitive drop down filter for right and left eye
-- [ ] absolutely all user object variables displayed on GUI output
+- [x] absolutely all user object variables displayed on GUI output
-- [ ] integrate parallel joblib up to 7 jobs for parallel processor for 8 core cpu
+- [x] integrate parallel joblib up to 7 jobs for parallel processor for 8 core cpu
-- [ ] filter by eye left and right integration
+- [x] filter by eye left and right integration

-- [ ] psd % readings extremely inconsistent -- improve readings
+- [x] psd % readings extremely inconsistent -- improve readings
 - [ ] false_neg_perc sometimes comes out as N/A in extraction on occasions -- needed to determine reliability

-Fix the following library aspects:
-Error: ght unable to be extractedtype object 'Hvf_Object' has no attribute 'KEYLABEL_GHT'
-Error: rx and/or vfi not extractable
-Error: metadata md % not able to be extractedtype object 'Hvf_Object' has no attribute 'KEYLABEL_MDP'
-Error: metadata psd % not able to be extractedtype object 'Hvf_Object' has no attribute 'KEYLABEL_PSDP'

-### notes / issues
+## notes / issues
 ***
 __sample field attached to email___
 - [ ] the issue with errorSample is that the psd % cannot be properly read or ght.Therefore we cannot determine if criteria 3 is valid so I coded the algorithm to  default to criteria 2